Substitution for minimizing/maximizing a tropical linear (fractional) programming: Conclusion

 For the forward substitution we have to establish the hierarchy between the variables of the problem we need to study $m$ inequalities of the form (\ref{a+a-ineq}) which generate at most $n$ \textsf{AND}-inequalities (\ref{ANDa+a-ineq}) and at most $n$ \textsf{OR}-inequalities (\ref{ORa+a-ineq}): $\mathcal{O}(2nm)$.
 From the \textsf{OR}-inequalities the computation complexity of the functions $f^{\geq}_{ij}$ (\ref{deffij})-(\ref{deflij})-(\ref{eqdefuij})-(\ref{eqdefrij}) is $\mathcal{O}(nm)$.
 From the $f^{\geq}_{ij}$ the computation complexity of the $f_{z,ij}$ functions (the possible next cost function (\ref{fzij2})) is also $\mathcal{O}(nm)$.
 To decide which variable can be substituted we need Theorem~\ref{theoNTZmin} and compute the intervals $f_{z,ij}(R_{\lambda \mu}(x,h))$ and $f_{ij}(R_{\lambda \mu}(x,h))$ in $\mathcal{O}(2nm)$.
 This procedure is repeated $n$ times and the overall complexity of the forward susbtitution is thus:

 Now we have to add the time complexity of the resolution of the triangular system of equalities $\mathcal{L}^{[n]}$ which is $\mathcal{O}(n)$ because we do not need to complute a pseudo inverse of a matrix by residuation theory (see eg. \cite{kn:Bac-cooq}).
 This is only backward substitution.
+Finally, the update procedure in $\mathcal{O}(mn^{2})$ (see \S~\ref{subsecNewcost+Newconepmrp}) is applied $n$ times thus, the whole complexity is: